Mike Tyson Mysteries

 Mike Tyson Mysteries is an American adult animated television series, and is the first collaboration between Warner Bros.
 Animation and Williams Street.
-It premiered October 27, 2014 on Adult Swim.
-The series features Mike Tyson solving mysteries, in the style of I Am the Greatest: The Adventures of Muhammad Ali, Scooby-Doo, Jonny Quest, and Mister T. On December 10, 2014, Adult Swim renewed the series for a second season, which premiered on November 1, 2015.
-A third season premiered on May 14, 2017, and the remaining Season 3 episodes aired from March 4, 2018, to May 13, 2018.
-A fourth season aired in Summer 2019 and early 2020.
+It premiered on October 27, 2014 on Cartoon Network's nighttime programming block Adult Swim.
+The series features Mike Tyson (who co-created the series along with Hugh Davidson and Lee Stimmel) solving mysteries, in the style of I Am the Greatest: The Adventures of Muhammad Ali, Scooby-Doo, Jonny Quest, and Mister T. On December 10, 2014, Adult Swim renewed the series for a second season, which premiered on November 1, 2015.
+A third season premiered on May 14, 2017, and the fourth and final season premiered on June 30, 2019.

 During a May 2020 interview, writer Larry Dorf revealed the show had not been renewed and the fourth season would be its last.
-Adult Swim has aired reruns as of 2022.
+Adult Swim has aired reruns as of 2024.

 Premise

-The show follows the fictional misadventures of boxer/actor Mike Tyson, the ghost of the Marquess of Queensberry, Tyson's adopted daughter, and an alcoholic talking pigeon, as they solve mysteries around the world.
-The style of the show borrows heavily from the 1983–86 Ruby-Spears produced Mister T featuring actor/wrestler Laurence Tureaud as himself as well as 1970's Hanna-Barbera productions such as Scooby-Doo, Where Are You! and The Funky Phantom.
+The show follows the fictional misadventures of boxer/actor Mike Tyson, the ghost of the Marquess of Queensberry, Tyson's adopted daughter, and a talking pigeon, as they solve mysteries around the world.
+The style of the show borrows heavily from the 1983–86 Ruby-Spears production, Mister T, featuring actor/wrestler Mister T as himself, and 1970s Hanna-Barbera productions such as Scooby-Doo, Where Are You! and The Funky Phantom.
 Targeted at a much older demographic than those children-oriented cartoons, the show contains adult language and concepts in the manner of Family Guy, South Park, and many other Adult Swim shows.
 While each episode involves a mystery as a framing device, they are often ignored entirely while the plot takes a completely different (and often oddball) direction as the mysteries are rarely solved and episodes sometimes end on cliffhangers that are never resolved.